THIS DATE IN HISTORY: Aug. 6

 Whitney goes on to play five years in Carolina and four seasons after that, ending his NHL career with the Dallas Stars following the 2013-14 season.
 Whitney totals 1,064 points (385 goals, 679 assists) in 1,330 games during 22 NHL seasons.

 2010: Mike Modano, the NHL's all-time leading scorer among U.S.-born players and a native of Livonia, Michigan, is introduced as the newest member of the Detroit Red Wings.
 He joins the team he grew up watching after spending 20 seasons with the Minnesota North Stars/Dallas Stars franchise.

 Modano has to wear No. 90 with Detroit after wearing No. 9 throughout his time with Minnesota and Dallas because that number has long since been retired by the Red Wings in honor of Gordie Howe.
 Modano is limited to 40 games because of a wrist injury and finishes with NHL career lows of four goals and 15 points.
 He retires in the summer of 2011 with 1,374 points (561 goals, 813 assists) in 1,499 NHL games.

 He is inducted into the Hockey Hall of Fame in 2014.

 On the same day, the Red Wings bring back another future Hall of Famer, defenseman Chris Chelios, who officially announces his retirement as a player and joins Detroit's front office.
-Chelios spends 10 of his 26 NHL seasons and plays 578 of his 1,651 games with the Red Wings; he is part of Detroit's Stanley Cup-winning teams in 2002 and 2008.
-Chelios is inducted into the Hall of Fame in 2013.
+Chelios spends 10 of his 26 NHL seasons, plays 578 of his 1,651 games with the Red Wings and is part of Detroit's Stanley Cup-winning teams in 2002 and 2008.
+He is inducted into the Hall of Fame in 2013.